lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 ### Creating the Aggregate instance

-The Aggregate needs to be initialized on the `ClusterSharding` before its use.
+The Aggregate needs to be initialized on the `ClusterSharding` before it's used.
 That process won't create any specific Aggregate instance, and it will only create the Shard Regions and prepare it to be used (read more about Shard Regions in the [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) docs).

 > **Note**: In Akka Cluster, the term to refer to a sharded actor is _entity_, so a sharded Aggregate can also be referred to as an Aggregate Entity.